scenee/relax/README.md

 - **Easy to release** multi distributions(i.e. adhoc, enterprise & appstore) with each build settings like code signing, bundle id and bundle version, etc.
 - **Validate an ipa** to check if it has a correct codesign, a mobileprovision and entitlements
-- **Resign an ipa** for a ditribution with a different bundle identifier, cetificate and provisioning profile
+- **Resign an ipa** for a distribution with a different bundle identifier, cetificate and provisioning profile
 - **Set up a custom keychain** not to depend on a keychain settings in a build machine

 In background, it works as below.

 - Modify & Revert Info.plist properties and build settings in a xcodeproj file
-- Switch codesign modes(Automatic or Manual) implicity if you specify a provisioning profile in Relfile
+- Switch codesign modes(Automatic or Manual) implicitly if you specify a provisioning profile in Relfile

 # Installation